redhat-cip/dci-openshift-agent/README.md

 ## Deploying operators

 The Agent manages the deployment of certain operators.
-At this time there is support for SRIOV, Performance Add On (PAO), HyperConverged Cluster Operator (HCO), ElasticSearch Operator, Cluster-Logging, and ACM (Advanced Cluster Management).
+At this time there is support for the following operators:

+  * Single Root I/O Virtualization (SR-IOV)
+  * Performance AddOn (PAO)
+  * HyperConverged Cluster (HCO)
+  * ElasticSearch (ES)
+  * Cluster Logging
+  * OpenShift Container Storage (OCS)
+  * Local Storage
+  * Advanced Cluster Management (ACM)

-In order to make the operators available in disconected environments is it important to configure the `opm_mirror_list` variable with the list of operators to mirror.
-The Agent will take care of mirroring the required images and dependencies.
+In order to make additional operators available in disconected environments is it important to configure the `opm_mirror_list` variable with the list of other operators to mirror.
+The Agent will take care of mirroring the required images and its dependencies.

 The variable `operators_index` is used to specify the catalog image containing information for the operators that may be deployed in the cluster.
 By default the index is the one located at registry.redhat.io and according to the OCP version installed but it can be overrided with a custom image.
 In conjuntion with `dci_operators` variable in allows the deployment of custom operators additionaly to those directly managed by the agent.